 One of my jobs this Easter is to make a platter of deviled eggs.
 I came up with all sorts of elaborate ideas for deviled egg recipes.
 But in the end, I realized that I wanted some yummy, simple deviled eggs.
 Mild enough for the kids, but with enough of a kick to please the adults as well.
-My four year old is very adverse to anything “green” in her deviled eggs, such as chives, so I had to restrain myself.
+My four-year-old is very adverse to anything “green” in her deviled eggs, such as chives, so I had to restrain myself.
 Easy to make was another priority.
 I think I did it!

 It was so easy to do without it!
-Because mayonnaise is made out of egg yolks and oil, all you have to do is add a bit of oil to the egg yolks, and you have that rich taste.
+Because mayonnaise is made out of egg yolks and oil, all you have to do is add a bit of oil to the egg yolks, and you have a rich taste.
 Perfect, simple, easy, and more frugal.

 Makes 12 halves